 Iabotes the King and vengeful father-in-law smiled when he found the answer.

-Homer, in his “Iliad”, describes the Chimera as follows:
+Homer, in his “Iliad”, describes the Chimera:

 “The Chimera was of divine stock, not of men, in the fore part a lion, in the hinder a serpent, and in the midst, a goat, breathing forth in terrible wise the might of blazing fire.”

 The Chimera was a hybrid, fire-breathing monster that was part goat and part lion.
 It was gargantuan in size and terrorized anything within its close proximity.
 As such, it was the perfect bait for Iobates to send Bellerophon hurling towards.